November 26: Today in Royal History

 November 26, 1647 – Birth of Maria Hedwig of Hesse-Darmstadt, Duchess of Saxe-Meiningen, first wife of Bernhard I, Duke of Saxe-Meiningen, in Giessen, Landgraviate of Hesse-Darmstadt, now in Hesse, Germany

 In 1671, Marie Hedwig married Bernhard I, Duke of Saxe-Meiningen.
 The couple had seven children.
 In 1680, Marie Hedwigs’s husband Bernhard and his six brothers, who collectively governed the Duchy of Saxe-Gotha-Altenburg, concluded a treaty of separation, with each brother getting a portion of the Duchy of Saxe-Gotha Altenburg and becoming a Duke.
 One of the seven new duchies was the Duchy of Saxe-Meinigen and Bernhard became the first Duke of Saxe-Meinigen.
 However, the principality’s coat of arms featured a black hen, which was seen at the time as a symbol of magic and witchcraft.
-Marie Hedwig made it clear that she would not move to the “land of the black hen”.
+Marie Hedwig said she would not move to the “land of the black hen”.
 Nine weeks before the planned move, Marie Hedwig died after giving birth to her youngest child just a few weeks earlier.

 Unofficial Royalty: Maria Hedwig of Hesse-Darmstadt, Duchess of Saxe-Meiningen